beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 Firstly we used the Local Clock model which allows us to specify which parts of the tree have different rates (although this doesn't specify which bits are fast and which are slow).
 This allows us to assign a different rate of evolution to the two lineages described above (including the ‘stem’ branch leading to each clade).

-As a comparison we also ran the analysis with a strict molecular clock (assumes a single rate over the whole tree) and a log-normal uncorrelated relaxed clock (allows each branch to have a different rate, independently drawn from a log-normal distribution).
+As a comparison we also ran the analysis with a strict molecular clock (which assumes a single rate over the whole tree) and a log-normal uncorrelated relaxed clock (which allows each branch to have a different rate, independently drawn from a log-normal distribution).
 We also ran a strict molecular clock but excluding the recent DRC outbreak genomes.

 For all of these analyses we constrained the tree topology so all of the viruses after the 1970s were monophyletic to maintain a consistent rooting.
 This was the rooting suggested by a much earlier an analysis (Dudas and Rambaut 2014).

 Analysis was done by partitioning the genomes into 1st, 2nd & 3rd codon positions for the concatenated protein coding regions and a 4th partition comprising the concatenated intergenic regions.
 Each partition was given an HKY model with gamma distributed site-specific rates and parameters for each were unlinked.
-[XML files for all the analyses are available here]().

 ## Results

-For the local clock model (Figure 3), you can see the two lineages that have been allowed a different rate and both have a slower rate than the rest of the tree (The branches are coloured by rate with blue meaning lower than average).
+For the local clock model (Figure 3), you can see the two lineages that have been allowed a different rate and both have a slower rate than the rest of the tree (i.e. the branches are coloured by rate with blue meaning lower than average).
 This and all the subsequent trees are drawn on the same timescale to allow a comparison of the depth of the trees.

 {% include image.html prefix="" file="news/EBOV_Reference_Set_15_LC1.MCC.tree.png" %}